Introduction

 - Identify a Qualified Candidate: The replacement must possess appropriate qualifications, experience, and knowledge relevant to the financial services and products covered by the AFSL.

-- Form FS03 to appoint another responsible manager as a key person.
-This must be submitted within 5 business days of the Key Person departures;
+- Lodge a variation application to appoint another responsible manager as a key person.
+This transaction, which replaces the former Form FS03, must be submitted within 5 business days of the key person’s departure.

 By following these steps, the licensee ensures a smooth transition and continues to meet ASIC’s organisational competence standards.